-A Melbourne Circumcision doctor is a person who performs the Melbourne Circumcision.
+A Circumcision doctor is a person who performs the Circumcision.
 Usually, this doctor is the child’s pediatrician.
 In some hospitals, the father can do the procedure by himself.
 However, he must be supervised and monitored by a medical professional.
 A medical doctor will not oversee any events leading to a circumcision.
 During a circumcision, the baby is usually given medication to make him calm.
 The baby is usually tired and needs to sleep when he is returned to his mother.

 While most circumcision-related infections are mild, some can occur.
 Common symptoms include swelling and pain around the incisions, fever, and worsening redness and pus.
 Children with bleeding disorders and clotting disorders are more likely to get infections.
 A small blood vessel can be damaged during the procedure, requiring stitches to close the wound.
 A medical professional will be capable of diagnosing and preventing any complications.
 A hospital staff member will provide you with a list of precautions you can take prior to your appointment.